 Depends on your nationality.
 Brazil reciprocates visa requirements, so if your country demands visas for Brazilians, Brazil will demand a visa for you and make it just as painful.
 You might be asked for a copy of your round-trip tickets or itinerary, a bank statement showing sufficient funds, and a yellow fever certificate if you've been to a high-risk area.
 You should also give yourself a few weeks and expect to pay a significant fee.
-Check your local consulate or embassy for details. almost 6 years ago
+Check your local consulate or embassy for details. about 6 years ago

 I am an Australian who travelled to Brasil after 1 year in Italy.

 I found it to be pretty easy.
 In Italy the Brasilians there wanted all sorts of complicated stuff, like proof of studying in Italy etc. etc.